dgnsrekt/bitc0in-twitter/README.md

 ```
 ---
 ### Step 2.
 Copy your [bullish/bearish] banners and profile pictures into the images/banners folder.
-The banners must be in .png format.
-You can name them what ever you want and add as many bullish and bearish versions as you would like.
-When transiting from bullish and bearish states the bot will randomly choose from each folder.
-Use the following guides to help you create the correct profile and banner with the appropriate dimensions.
+The images must be in .png format.
+You can name them what ever you want and add as many versions as you would like.
+When transiting between bullish and bearish states the bot will randomly choose an image from the current states folder.
+Use the following guides to help you with the profile and banner image dimensions.

 [GUIDE TO BUILDING HEADER PICTURE](https://blog.snappa.com/twitter-header-size/)